efraindx/RobotRunner/RobotRunnerServiceClient/README.md

 # Test and Run with Docker

-For test the service with Docker you first have installed Docker on your machine.
+For test the service with Docker you first need to have Docker installed on your machine.

-For test the service on you local machine you need run Docker Registry container with this command in a port:
+For test the service on you local machine you need run Docker Registry Container with this command in a port:

-`docker run -d --name registry -p portNumber:portNumber registry:latest`
+`docker run -d --name registry -p {portDockerRegistry}:{portDockerRegistry} registry:latest`

 Run this command in the project, this will build tha Docker's image:

 `mvn install dockerfile:build`

-Now you need to tag and publish the image into the loca repository, with this command:
+Now you need to tag and publish the image into the local repository, with this command:

 `docker tag ${userName}/robotrunnerserviceclient:0.0.1 localhost {portDockerRegistry}/${userName}/robotrunnerserviceclient:0.0.1`

-`docker push localhost:portDockerRegistry/${userName}/robotrunnerserviceclient:0.0.1`
+`docker push localhost:{portDockerRegistry}/${userName}/robotrunnerserviceclient:0.0.1`

 And finally you need to run the docker image with this command:

 `docker run -p 8080:8080 -t localhost:{portDockerRegistry}/${userName}/robotrunnerserviceclient:0.0.1`

 You should see now the logs from Spring Boot that the service is running.

+Now you can send a HTTP POST to this route:

+`localhost:8080/run`